tcrundall/chronostar-dev-docs/_sources/index.rst.txt

 The goal of Chronostar is to be a flexible framework for fitting Gaussian Mixture Models to astronomical data.
 This will be achieved by utilising "injected dependencies".
-The :doc:`driver` is composed of a collection of classes (e.g. ComponentModel, BackgroundModel, ModelFit) for which Chronostar provides many implementations of.
-Anyone wishing to modify aspects of Chronostar (e.g. input data, fitting method, models of components) simply needs to provide the :doc:`driver` with their own class that matches the required interface, whether that be by writing the class from scratch, or by using inheritance to extend pre-existing classes.
+The :ref:`driver <driver guide>` is composed of a collection of classes (e.g. ComponentModel, BackgroundModel, ModelFit) for which Chronostar provides many implementations of.
+Anyone wishing to modify aspects of Chronostar (e.g. input data, fitting method, models of components) simply needs to provide the :ref:`driver <Driver Guide>` with their own class that matches the required interface, whether that be by writing the class from scratch, or by using inheritance to extend pre-existing classes.